JWGarel/Public/README.md

-### These are scripts made for strange conditions; such as when you can't use Group Policy or you need to use an ancient version of Altiris to deploy software or printers.
+### These are scripts made for strange conditions; such as when you can't use Group Policy or you need to use an ancient version of Altiris to deploy software or printers to a lot of computers at once.

-They're designed to run unattended, and generally do not rely on anything that doesn't come from Microsoft to operate.
+They're designed to run unattended, locally, and generally do not rely on anything that doesn't come from Microsoft to operate.
+Works in PowerShell 3.0+

 ### Applications/